CodepediaOrg/codepediaorg.github.io/_posts/2019-02-10-how-i-save-a-workweek-a-year-by-using-codingmarks.md

   * custom searches
   * history

-Check out the following video to see how I usually use [codingmarks.org](https://www.codingmarks.org):
+Check out the following video to see how I usually use [bookmarks.dev](https://www.bookmarks.dev), fomerly known as codingmarks.org:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2jGRqGDwoTM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-If you are convinced, give [www.codingmarks.org](https://www.codingmarks.org) a try and share this post so other can save time too.
+If you are convinced, give [www.bookmarks.dev](https://www.bookmarks.dev) a try and share this post so other can save time too.
  <span class="highlight-yellow">Beware there is no 30 days money back guarantee, because everything is free and open-source.</span>

   {% include source-code-codingmarks.html %}